amacal/jynd/README.md

 # jynd

 A library aims to deserialize json structure without being json deserializer.
-It's designed to sequentially process a lot of json data without accessing all values.
+It's designed to sequentially process a lot of normalized json data without accessing all values.

 ## usage